 Default and loss rates are important to understand, but at the end of the day, investors expect to earn a return commensurate with the risk they are taking.
 As we look at the actual returns, the data points in this case are impressive.
-Based on the data provided (See Charts 11 & 12), the high yield bond asset class has outperformed equities over almost every historical time frame listed on a risk-adjusted basis.
+Based on the data provided (See Charts 9 & 10), the high yield bond asset class has outperformed equities over almost every historical time frame listed on a risk-adjusted basis.
 Here, risk is defined as standard deviation, or volatility of returns over the period, an easily comparable measure across all asset classes.
-What is even more notable is that over the one-, three-, five-, 10-year, and 15-year periods, high yield has outperformed equities (as represented by the S&P 500 Index), even without adjusting for the fact that there is less risk.
-Chart 11 provides the detail:16
+What is even more notable is that over the five-, ten-, and 15-year periods, high yield has outperformed equities (as represented by the S&P 500 Index), even without adjusting for the fact that there is less risk.
+Chart 9 provides the detail:15

-Additionally, over the 30 year history of the high yield market, as pictured in Chart 12 below, the High Yield Bond Index has outperformed equities (S&P 500 Index) on a risk adjusted basis (Return/Risk).17
+Additionally, over the 30 year plus history of the high yield market, as pictured in Chart 10, the High Yield Bond Index has outperformed equities (S&P 500 Index) on a risk adjusted basis (Return/Risk).